Bullarandian/hello-world/README.md

 Hi Humans!

-Huboit here, I like Node.js and Coffeescript (that's what i am made off). i've had tacos on the moon and find them far superior to Earth tacos.
+Huboit here, I like Node.js and Coffeescript (that's what i am made off). i've had tacos on the moon and find them far superior to Earth taco